-You can easily make tea from elderflowers, but they are best used fresh.
-So if you want to preserve the healing powers of the elderflowers, the next best thing is to make them more concentrated and preserved in alcohol.
+You can easily make tea from elderflowers or use them to flavour milk puddings, but they are best used fresh.
+The flowers have a fairly short season, but you can forage elderflowers in June or early July.
+If you want to preserve the healing powers of the elderflowers, the next best thing is to make them more concentrated and preserved in alcohol.
 This is what essentially any tincture will do.

 What is elderflower tincture good for?

 Elderflower is great for common cold, because it can clear all the excessive mucus collecting in your head.

 Using elderflower tincture is much safer and gentle than using shop-bought medication, but if you are unsure you can always consult with a medical professional.